What Are Azure Guest Accounts?

 Azure Entra ID guest accounts (B2B collaboration) allow external users - partners, contractors, vendors, auditors - to access your Microsoft 365 resources without having an account in your tenant.
 Guest accounts authenticate through their home tenant but are granted access to your resources based on the permissions you assign.

 Guest accounts are a legitimate and widely used feature.
 The problem is governance.
 Organizations invite external users for short-term projects and never remove them.
-Invitation settings are left open, allowing any member of the tenant to invite anyone.
+Invitation settings are left at their default, which lets every user in the tenant - including existing guests - invite anyone.
 MFA is not required for guests.
 The result is a growing population of external identities with varying levels of access - many forgotten, some belonging to people who left their organization years ago.

 How It Works